rafasgj/rafaeljeffman.com/teaching/cs/basics/math-logarithm.md

 \log_{a} \left( \frac{n}{m} \right) = \log_{a} n - \log_{a} m
 $$

-* O logartimo da potência é igual a multiplicação do expoente pelo logaritmo:
+* O logaritmo da potência é igual a multiplicação do expoente pelo logaritmo:

 $$
 \log_{a} n^{m} = m\cdot\log_{a} n